UNITES-Lab/keylogging/flush_reload/README.md

 # Flush+Reload Keystorke Timing Kernel Module

-1. Find the address of function you want to track
+1. Find the address of function you want to track **Please make sure you do this everytime you reboot as KASLR (Kernel Address Space Layout Randmization) will put functions to different locations**

 ```
 sudo cat /proc/kallsyms | grep func_addr